 The future of surface warfare requires cooperation across borders.

 What are those major technical changes?
-The largest break comes from cheap and plentiful computing, networking and communications as a result of the commercial, off-the-shelf (COTS) revolution that began in 1990s.
+The largest break comes from cheap and plentiful computing, networking and communications as a result of the commercial, off-the-shelf (COTS) revolution that began in the 1990s.
 Electronics that have gained processing power with every generation of Moore’s law have become an enabler for across many domains.
 Increases in processing power have enabled sensors that can detect and tease out targets from the sea of noise.
 Weapons systems that are smart, accurate, countermeasure-resistant, and plentiful have replaced tonnage as the metric for effectiveness.

 Finally, sensor- and software-enabled automation of navigation, propulsion, and even damage control have decreased the need for large crews.
 Technological changes also drive manning requirements.
 Up until recently, military vessels required much larger crews than comparable civilian vessels.
 Demands that are difficult to automate like damage control, at sea maintenance, operations and repairs of complex weapons systems and defense against low tech threats required large crews.
-Extensive automation of these functions enabled the USS Zumwalt (DDG-1000) to operate with a crew of about 140.
+Extensive automation of these functions enabled the USS Zumwalt (DDG-1000) to operate with a crew of about one hundred forty.
 An impressive reduction for a vessel with greater capabilities than several Oliver Hazard Perry-class frigates, but with a crew less than a single one, and less than half the crew of a Arleigh Burke-class destroyer.
 Lower manning requirements in turn translate into lesser requirements for cabins, sustainment, and spare crews.

 Collectively, these changes brought about by electronics have been no less dramatic than the change from sail and black powder to steam, director fire control, sonar, and radar.
 Perhaps less appreciated is the coming shift away from guided missiles.
 Kinetic energy weapons with chemical propellants dominated much of the history of modern warfare.
-Today, lasers, rail-guns, and microwave weapons—science fiction in the 20th century—are maturing technologically.
+Today, lasers, rail-guns, and microwave weapons—science fiction in the twentieth century—are maturing technologically.
 Lasers, microwave devices, and integrated circuits are now manufactured in mass quantities for consumer applications.
 This vast commercial volume has driven technologies faster than military applications could ever have in the past decades.

 Proliferation of directed energy weapons and electronics technologies goes to the heart of a modern vessel: the nature of the demand for energy.
-For much of the 20th century, vessels were powered by machines that converted thermal energy (derived from fossil fuels or nuclear reactors) into mechanical energy to move the vessel, and a small amount of electricity for the rest.
+For much of the twentieth century, vessels were powered by machines that converted thermal energy (derived from fossil fuels or nuclear reactors) into mechanical energy to move the vessel, and a small amount of electricity for the rest.
 The advent of directed energy weapons and large radar arrays now favor an all-electric drive train.
 Rather than propulsion being the largest consumer, weapons systems will in the future be larger.
 Energy (however produced) in the form of electricity can be quickly and easily distributed and stored to be shared among competing demands for weapons, propulsion and sensors.

 Traditional drivetrains based on either steam or gas turbines, diesel or CODOG, cannot offer the flexibility found in all-electric ships like the Zumwalt-class destroyers, and their staggering 58 megawatts of exportable power—out of a total of 78 MW—when cruising at 20 knots.
 The need to generate, distribute, store, and dynamically allocate electricity favors 4,000-volt circuits compared to the present 400-volt power bus.
 Energy storage devices for directed energy weapons are presently occupying substantial amounts of space.
 Such changes are difficult and costly to retrofit or implement in existing designs.